Shadawgk/targon-scripts/README.md

 Running this audit ensures all **6 hardware, firmware, and storage prerequisites** are satisfied prior to reboot.
 This guarantees the bootloader executes a clean `submit_enrollment` baseline rather than failing on `submit_rotation` against stale TPM handles or lingering LVM structures—preventing infinite reboot loops.

+Important: You still have to follow the official guide regarding the BIOS settings.
+They are assumed to be set correctly, and the script just tests for the most common breaking points during installation

 ---

 ## 📊 Criteria Verification Matrix